LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 # Give the memory goblin a break!
 (Excessive memory consumption)
-This article explores reducing the performance impact of observability measurements by evaluating their cost in terms of memory and CPU usage.
+This article explores reducing the performance impact of observability metrics by evaluating their cost in terms of memory and CPU usage.

-Deep inside your computer lives a nano-creature by name of Memory Goblin.
-It works tirelessly within your hardware to manage your computer’s memory.
-When you boot an application, write a document, or watch a video, the goblin within your machine organizes and saves data in memory.

-Memory is designed as a vast matrix of drawers, a large cabinet.
-Each drawer represents one byte of data.
-When every drawer is empty, the goblin inserts data starting at the first drawer and continues sequentially until every byte of data is stored away.
-When every drawer contains an item, the goblin opens the least recently used drawer.
-Instead of removing the old data, the goblin compresses it down with the new data until the former turns into dust, and voilà, the drawer only contains the new data.
-This goblin works relentlessly, never stopping for a break, vacation, or even a pay raise.
-But if it works too hard, it’ll eventually breakdown, so we must give it a break.

 ## A note on observability
 For the past two years, I’ve been working on an ad exchange written in Java.
 It’s an incredible piece of software that transacts millions of auctions every second in an environment where every millisecond counts.

-The observability of a system can be directly linked to its reliability.
-If an error can't be seen, then how can it be fixed?
-If trends aren't visible, then how can they be used to gain an advantage?
+Observability metrics are an important tool for maintaining a reliable system.
+If the occurrence of an error isn't surfaced, then it can't be fixed.
+If auction trends aren't made visible, they can't be used to gain an advantage.
-Within the lifetime of an exchange deployment (a few days), thousands of metrics are registered, each having trillions of measurements.
-These measurements are used to track error rates, ad spend, response times, the number of bids, and other key metrics.
+Over the course of a few days, trillions of measurements and thousands of metrics are registered in the exchange.
+These metrics track things like error rates, ad spend, response times, and the number of bids.
 Each metric plays an important role in revealing the overall health of the exchange.
-For example, a sharp increase in the error rate of an operation can expose an otherwise hidden bug.
-An increase in the response time of an API can hint at infrastructure scaling issues.
+A sharp increase in the error rate of an operation would be a loud signal that something is wrong.
+Likewise, an increase in the response time of an API could be a hint at infrastructure scaling issues.

-But metrics aren't free.
+Unfortunately, metrics aren't free.
 There is a delicate tradeoff between performance and observability.
-Having more observation data can lead to better conclusions about the state of the application, but this comes at a cost.
-Managing excessive metrics can be detrimental to performance, especially if the weight of recording a measurement is not considered.
+Having more observation data can lead to better conclusions about the state of the application, but creating an excessive number of metrics can itself be detrimental to performance.

 ## Micrometer
-The exchange employs the Micrometer observability facade as its observability engine, the Prometheus flavour.
+The exchange employs Micrometer as its observability engine, specifically the Prometheus flavour.
 Micrometer supports the following types of *meters*: counters, gauges, timers, and distribution summaries.
-Going forward, the examples only use counters since they're used most often and are the simplest to understand.
+Going forward, the examples will only use counters since they're used most often and are the simplest to understand.

-At its simplest, a `Counter` is, well, a counter.
-It keeps count of the number of times an event occurs.
+*Counters* keep track of the number of times an event occurs.

-Before continuing, the reader must understand a few definitions and pitfalls of the following examples.
+Going forward, there are a few definitions and pitfalls to cover:
 1. `MeterRegistry` is the interface provided by Micrometer to produce and manage the application's meters, such as its counters.
-2. In most modern applications, an instance of `MeterRegistry` is injected into the application, and for simplicity, assume the same happens here.
+2. In most modern applications, an instance of `MeterRegistry` is injected into the application, for simplicity, assume the same happens here.
-3. The example code is incomplete, but the complete code for each example will be linked via GitHub.
+3. The code snippets shared here are incomplete, but the complete code for each example will be linked.

 Here's a simplified example of how an instance of `MeterRegistry` is used to create and increment a counter: